War in Ukraine

 For Belarusian organizations:

-Determine your eligibility
+Check your eligibility

-- NOT have activities in the Netherlands.
+- Your organization must not have activities in the Netherlands.

 What we do not fund:

-cleaning or restoration of graveyards;
+- Cleaning or restoration of graveyards.

-- material support for Holocaust survivors.
+- Material support for Holocaust survivors.

-- The application should fit our objectives.
+- The project should align with our objectives.

-- The maximum grant request shall not exceed 10,000 euros.
+- The maximum grant request is 10,000 euros.

-- Projects for young people.
+- Projects targeting young people.

-- Projects focussed on Leadership training.
+- Projects focused on leadership training.